 - Carrots: Again, avoid pre-shredded carrots for the best flavor and texture.

 - Fresh Herbs: Cilantro, dill, and parsley work equally well here.
-(Don’t substitute with dried.)
+(Do not substitute with dried.)

-- Vinegar: Use something mild, like apple cider, white wine, or rice vinegar – or even citrus juice.
+- Vinegar: Use something mild, like apple cider, white wine, or champagne – or even citrus juice.
 White distilled vinegar, on the other hand, can be overpowering.

 - Extra Virgin Olive Oil: For dressing salads, use the best quality you can afford.
 California Olive Ranch is delicious, affordable, and available everywhere.